Lombardy: Fashion

-Buttons are manufactured in the industrial district of Grumello del Monte (Mabo Group) and lingeries made in the industrial district of Val Camonica.

 Furniture

 Furniture is manufactured in the industrial district around Brianza, which has an annual turnover of about €2 billion from 1,700 companies.
 The furniture factories, which have about 40,000 employees, are mainly concentrated in Lissone, Meda, Cantù and Mariano Comense.
-Other important production centres are Giussano, Seveso, and Seregno.
 This district has close relations with Milan's design industry.
 A number of large furniture exhibitions take place in Milan, including "Salone del Mobile Milano".

+Tourism

+In the most dynamic and busiest of Italian regions it is not possible, on the basis of the figures, to distinguish tourists in the strict sense from those who travel for business.
+In 2019, 40,482,939 arrivals were recorded.
+Non-residents contributed to 51.8% of arrivals and 57.4% of presences.

+Lombardy has a rich, diverse cultural heritage ranging from prehistory to the present day.
+Artefacts from the Roman period and the Renaissance can be found in museums and churches.
+Major tourist destinations in the region include (in order of arrivals as of 2013):